Author:

 A Real Mother For Ya

-In the late 70s, Watson created one of the most outrageous personalities of the blues genre ...
-The cover shows Watson's mother pushing him in a stroller turned into a car.
-This shows that the musician did not take himself too seriously and was not afraid to be the butt of a good joke!
+In the late 70's Watson created one of the most egregious personalities of the blues genre...
+The cover shows us Watson's mother pushing him in a pram turned into a car.
+It shows that the musician didn't take himself too seriously and wasn't afraid to be the subject of a good joke!

 Bo Diddley: Have Guitar Will Travel (1960)